What is EMDR Therapy?

-EMDR therapy is an integrative psychotherapy approach originated by Francine Shapiro, Ph.D., to treat trauma.
+EMDR therapy is an integrative psychotherapy approach originated by Francine Shapiro, PhD, to treat trauma.

 Shapiro was a champion of research and worked tirelessly to support the theories and protocols of Eye Movement Desensitization Reprocessing therapy.
+For interviews and insights with master clinicians and pioneers of EMDR therapy, see our exclusive course: EMDR Therapy: The Legacy Interviews.

 Continuing research upholds the efficacy of EMDR therapy, especially in its treatment of trauma-related conditions such as post-traumatic stress disorder (PTSD) and depressive or anxious comorbid symptoms.
 Because of its strong supportive ongoing research, the U.S. Department of Veterans Affairs and Department of Defense (2017) “strongly recommend EMDR” for the treatment of trauma (p.
 6), citing strong evidence for the protocol’s use from clinical trials.
 EMDR therapy is also recommended as the treatment of choice by the World Health Organization (2013) for children, adolescents, and adults.
-The Israeli National Council for Mental Health (2002) and the U.K.’s National Institute for Health and Care Excellence (2018) placed EMDR therapy as one of the empirically supported treatments for adult PTSD.
+The Israeli National Council for Mental Health (2002), and the U.K.’s National Institute for Health and Care Excellence (2018) placed EMDR therapy as one of the empirically supported treatments for adult PTSD.
 Within its Clinical Practice Guidelines, EMDR therapy is conditionally recommended by the American Psychological Association (APA) (2017) to treat PTSD.

 EMDR therapy is guided by the Adaptive Information Processing (AIP) Model which posits that inadequately processed memories, when triggered, result in psychological symptoms.
 A predominantly individual treatment, this therapy is shorter in term than traditional talk therapy and does not require the “homework” associated with other CBT models.
 However, it can be used with couples, families, and children.